 Natasha's 25 years at IBM and Reader’s Digest centered on data identification, gathering, integrity, and analysis; on process analysis, design, and troubleshooting; database design and implementation; and project management.
 As a freelance data analyst and paralegal, she spent 12 years managing a law practice and financial planning firm, and providing analysis to other attorneys for securities arbitration cases.

 Natasha is also a published writer whose articles in regional newspapers focused on environmental matters, and whose leadership following the Mamaroneck, New York floods of 2007 (environmental inevitabilities she had long predicted) was valuable to that community.
 She is presently writing a quasi-autobiographical book that chronicles her family's disintegration in 1917 and reintegration nearly 100 years later, and what she calls the serendipities that led to that wholly unexpected turn of events.

-The focus of CCAML is the recruitment great performing artists who work in an atmosphere of mutuality and cooperation; that is our core ethic.
-We present them in our own concert productions, and we book engagements for them internationally with presenters large and small.
-We believe we have some of the finest musicians in the world with us, and are eager to share them with audiences.
+The focus of CCAML is the representation of great artists who work in an atmosphere of mutuality and cooperation; that is our core ethic.
+CCAML presents them in its own concert productions, and books engagements for them internationally with presenters large and small.
+We believe we have some of the finest musicians in the world with us and are eager to share them with audiences.

 CCAML’s concert management extends to The Drozdoff Society’s Impromptu!
-Classical Music Recital Series and Meridian Performances (Village Meridian Series, House Meridian Series, and Princeton Meridian Series), with concerts in Connecticut, New York, and New Jersey.
+Classical Music Recital Series and Meridian Performances, with concerts in Connecticut, New York, and New Jersey.